 - 5 Geary County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 1 Geary County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 2 enrollments in KU Medical Center continuing education courses and conferences by Geary County health care professionals in Fiscal Year 2015.
+- 9 enrollments in KU Medical Center continuing education/professional development courses and conferences by Geary County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access

-- Geary County residents saw KU Medical Center health care providers 104 times via telemedicine in FY14.
-An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Geary County residents saw KU Medical Center health care providers 81 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

 Please fill out the form below with any information that we are missing for this county.